 Recording incidents

-All sexting incidents and the decisions made in responding to them will be recorded.
-The record-keeping arrangements set out in section 12 of this policy also apply to recording incidents of sexting.
+All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.
+The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.